Last updated: 12 August 2022

 Although it is no longer a legal requirement to self-isolate, please do not come into college if you test positive for COVID.
 You can return when after six days provided you have negative COVID Lateral Flow Tests on day five (at the earliest) and then a consecutive test 24 hours later.
 If the day five test is positive, further tests can be taken on subsequent days, always adhering to the same criteria – that you must receive two negative tests, 24 hours apart.

-If you have COVID you must contact your tutor to let them know.
+If you have COVID you must contact your Safeguarding team on 0208 442 3958 to let them know.

 If you have any COVID symptoms while in college: